 darkness demands an instinctive and random placement Traditional photography might use increments to 25 cc - for the he figure photograms took some organizing and were exposed with the enlarger fixed to the ceiling.
-The is how Tristan Tzara described Man Ray's photograms and projection was directed onto the floor.
-As the colour paper is sensitive to ALL light, this required setting the paper on the floor in total darkness, working by feel.
-Once this was set out, the model would lie on the paper trying sually realistic colour photographs are made with small not to move the paper out of register as they did so, then his was the only time I had managed to reciprocate on him the compromising situation I often found myself in when visiting his surgery.
+The paper is sensitive to ALL light, this required setting the paper on the floor in total darkness, working by feel.
+Once this was set out, the model would lie on the paper trying I sually realistic colour photographs are made with small one to move the paper out of register as they did so, then his was the only time I had managed to reciprocate on him the compromising situation I often found myself In when visiting his surgery.
 His wife had a wicked sense of humor and I remember as he was stretched out on the paper and I was arranging the objects in the dark he started laughing.
-I prompted what had caused this and he replied his wife was tickling his genitals with a feather. he colour is vibrant, it is large (the largest work is over 22m long), and it also includes full-scale figures.
+I prompted what had caused this and he replied his wife was tickling his genitals with a feather.
+The colour is vibrant, it is large (the largest work is over 22m long), and it also includes full-scale figures.
 The definitive work consists of 58, 16"x20" C type colour prints arranged as a continuing horizontal broken by three intersecting verticals at predetermined spacing.
 These verticals are full-scale photogram human figures, 1994 Winner in the Open Section of the Agfa Photokina Profesarms outstretched in a cruciform, one female, one male, and the other of a skeleton.
 It is through the outstretched arm of the figures that the other prints are connected into a single continuum.
 The cruciform arose from the sense I had that through our activities we crucify the landscape.
 To augment the horizontal movement of the work and The obsession with the object new and the forces of the consumer society drive us to desire, purchase, consume and discard.
-J was visiting the school saw the vibrancy of images I where the human figures are it is distinctly green and gold. was creating on Agfa materials and was so taken with the Projecting from the first print in the horizontal line through results he organized a donation of surplus colour paper the skeleton and the human figures, to the last print the from Agfa which sparked further interest in using the colour alters slowly back so that the colour of the final print photogram with colour negative paper.
-This came about matches that of the first.
-This creates a complete cycle of because the product was being phased out and superseded colour, enabling the work not only to be hung in a linear by a new emulsion.
-Over a few months Jeremy arranged form but in a circular format with the two ends meeting. for all the surplus paper to be delivered to the school.
-A Also as the work is a visual continuum, it has the flexibility pallet load arrived which was so heavy we had to order a of being broken at any point along the continuum to fit forklift to off load it!
-In effect this offered both myself and into a wide range of spaces and sites, and the differences the students a huge source of colour paper that lasted in the installation allows different readings of the work. until the chemical to process it were no longer available.
+J was visiting the school saw the vibrancy of images I where the human figures are it is distinctly green and gold. was creating on Agfa materials and was so taken with the Projecting from the first print in the horizontal line through the students a huge source of colour paper that lasted in the installation allows different readings of the work. until the chemical to process it were no longer available.
 The gesture was one we were most appreciate of.
 In early 1994, I submitted the series of prints that made up the Male figure (page 53) to a professional photographic contest Agfa was running.
 I was fortunate to win the open section which offered a trip to Germany with Agfa management, a 3 day cruse down the Rhine, tickets to Photokina in Cologne, and then 4 open air tickets to fly anywhere in Europe.